Updated 7 May 2023

 Adherence to rules (i) to (iii) is necessary to secure icosahedral symmetry.
 We will want to be able to approach the icosahedra as collections of faces, so we should make explicit a fundamental rule which is assumed in The 59 (which approached polyhedra as finite solids), namely, 'The faces must close around a finite region of space.'
 These four rules could probably be simplified using Group theory.

 Beyond this point answering the question, 'What are the defining characteristics of a stellation?' is not much easier than it was sixty years ago.
 I wrote a computer program to investigate some possible new rules in place of (iv), (v) and the proviso in (ii).
 The investigation was not systematic.
-Adherence to the four rules given above was achieved by ad hoc coding as required at the time: the code has not been validated beyond its ability to reproduce The 59 from Miller's rules, so its results can only be taken as indicative.
+Adherence to the five rules given above was achieved by ad hoc coding as required at the time: the code has not been validated beyond its ability to reproduce The 59 from Miller's rules, so its results can only be taken as indicative.
 While none of the new rules proved entirely satisfactory they yielded some interesting insights.

 Starting from the definition of a stellation given at the beginning of this essay, I tried supplementing rules (iv) and (v) with 'All cells must be connected to another,' which negates the proviso of (ii), and 'The central icosahedron must be present (for if it is absent, it cannot be stellated).'
 These produced rather limited subsets of The 59.